osgeo-oceania/foss4g-sotm-oceania-2020/hubs/hobart/index.md

 ### What can I expect

 FOSS4G SotM Oceania belongs to you!
 It's the chance to come together as a community to share knowledge and experience through conference sessions, technical workshops, and social events.
 The topics will be wide ranging and the attendees will be users, creators, business, academics, community mappers and government.

+### Where is it

+The Hobart Hub will be at MRT, 30 Gordons Hill Rd, Rosny Park, Tasmania, Australia 7018.

 ### Who is going to be there